cgat-developers/ruffus/doc/glossary.rst

     decorator
+        Ruffus decorators allow functions to be incorporated into a computational pipeline, with automatic generation of parameters, dependency checking etc., without modifying any code within the function.
         Quoting from the `python wiki <http://wiki.python.org/moin/PythonDecorators>`_:
             A Python decorator is a specific change to the Python syntax that allows us to more conveniently alter functions and methods.